Whyiest/Juice-Shop-Write-up/1-star/missing_encoding.md

 **Category:** Improper Input Validation\
 **Difficulty:** ⭐ (1/6)

-This challenge tasks participants with retrieving a specific image from a web application that fails to load due to encoding issues in its URL.
+This challenge ask us to retrieve a specific image from a web application that fails to load due to encoding issues in its URL.
 This involves understanding how web browsers handle URLs and the importance of proper URL encoding.

 ## Tools Used